digitc1/AWSLandingZone/ReadMe.md

 ```
 $ aws organizations list-accounts
 ```
-- Execute the script from the folder "EC-landingzone-v2"
+- Execute the script from the folder "AWSLandingZone"
 ```
 $ cd AWSLandingZone
 ```